Guadalajara: Topography

 Guadalajara's natural wealth is represented by the La Primavera Forest, Los Colomos, and the Barranca de Huentitán.
 The flora in these areas includes michoacan pines, several species of oak, sweetgum, ash, willow, and introduced trees such as poincianas, jacarandas, and ficus.
 It also includes orchids, roses, and various species of fungi.
 The fauna includes typical urban fauna in addition to 106 species of mammals, 19 species of reptiles, and six species of fish.

 La Barranca de Huentitán (the Huentitán Forest) (also known as Barranca de Oblatos and Barranca de Oblatos-Huentitán) is a National Park located just north of the municipality of Guadalajara.
 The barranca (canyon) borders two colonias (neighborhoods) of the city, Oblatos and Huentitan.

 It covers approximately 1,136 ha, and varies 600 m in altitude.
 The funicular railway in the park starts at 1000 m above sea level and rises to 1520 m above sea level.
 In the 16th century, during the Spanish Conquest, the Huentitán area including the canyon was the site of battles between local Indian populations and the Spanish.
 Later, it was the site of battles between different factions during the Mexican Revolution and the Cristero Rebellion.

 The canyon is a biogeographic corridor that is home to four types of vegetation: deciduous tropical forest, gallery forest, heath vegetation, and secondary vegetation.
 In addition to introduced species, there are many native species of flora and fauna.
 The canyon is studied by national and international researchers as it contains great biological diversity due to its geographical location.

 On June 5, 1997, it was declared a Protected Natural Area, as an Area Subject to Ecological Conservation (Zona Sujeta a Conservación Ecológica).

 La Cascada Cola de Caballo (The Horse Tail Waterfall) is located on the Guadalajara to Zacatecas road (Highway 54, km 15) a few kilometers from the Northern Peripheral, just after passing the village of San Esteban.
 The waterfall is fed by a stream from the Atemajac Valley.
 It is close to Guadalajara and a town with very little development, and as a result of poor ecological practices, it is very polluted.

 El Bosque los Colomos, the Colomos Forest, is located in the northwestern part of Guadalajara along the Rio Atemajac.
 It is in a wealthy part of the metropolitan area, and has been developed for recreation rather than being preserved in its wild state.
 The river was once one of the main sources of water supply to the city, and today continues to provide water to some surrounding colonias (neighborhoods).
 Currently, this forest covers an area of 92 ha in which pine trees, eucalyptus trees, and cedars predominate.
 The park has jogging tracks, gardens (including a Japanese garden), ponds, a bird lake, instructional areas for school field days, playgrounds, camping areas, and horses to ride.

-Other places of interest around Guadalajara include Camachos Aquatic Natural Park, a commercial water park, and Barranca Colimilla, a beautiful canyon with hiking trails near Tonala, east of Guadalajara.
+Other places of interest around Guadalajara include Camachos Aquatic Natural Park, a commercial water park, and Barranca Colimilla, a canyon with hiking trails near Tonala, east of Guadalajara.